Greg Fullelove is “a very strong and astute advocate” who “drafts excellent submissions” and is “always calm under pressure”.

 Greg has conducted both ad hoc and institutional arbitrations to final award, including under the LCIA, ICC, DIS, and UNCITRAL rules.
 He has also sat as an arbitrator in ICC proceedings and acted as an expert witness on English arbitration law and practice in the US courts.

 Before joining Osborne Clarke LLP as a partner in 2012, Greg practised from 2000 to 2012 at Freshfields Bruckhaus Deringer LLP, where he was a member of the international arbitration group.
 Greg is also qualified as a solicitor advocate and has been involved in litigation at all levels of the English court system.
-In 2004 he served as judicial assistant to the then Lord Chief Justice of England and Wales, The Rt Hon the Lord Woolf.
+In 2004 he served as judicial assistant to the then Lord Chief Justice of England and Wales, The Rt Hon Lord Woolf.

 Greg publishes regularly on international arbitration.
-Together with Julian D M Lew QC and others, he is an editor of the practitioner text on arbitration law and practice, Arbitration in England.
+With Julian D M Lew QC and others, he is an editor of the practitioner text on arbitration law and practice, Arbitration in England.
 As well as presenting at arbitration conferences, Greg is also frequently asked to speak on international arbitration at universities in the UK and abroad (including at the universities of Leiden, Oxford and Reading).
 He has practised in England and Madrid and his working languages are English and Spanish.